-Automatic payments are the best way to ensure you never miss a due date.
-Autopay can save you money too, lowering your interest rate by .25% with SoFi and some government loan servicers.
+Automatic payments are a great way to help ensure you never miss a due date.
+Autopay can also potentially save you money too, as many private and government loan servicers offer an autopay discount.

 When you start a new job, you’re pummeled with decisions regarding insurance, 401(k) plans, and other benefits.
 Sure you get a big 401(k) information packet, but many people just scan that material or skip it altogether.
-Some advice: don’t do that.
+A tip: don’t do that.
 You could miss out on a big opportunity—namely employer-matching benefits.

-Many 401(k) plans include a match on employee contributions worth 3%-6% of your annual salary.
-If you earn $75,000 per year, that’s $2,250-$4,500 in free money each year contributed to your retirement account.
-To get the match, you do have to contribute to the plan yourself.
+Many 401(k) plans include a match on employee contributions as a percentage of your annual salary.
+That is free money each year contributed to your retirement account.
+To get the match, you usually do have to contribute to the plan yourself.
 Make sure you don’t leave that money on the table.

-Making extra payments will save you a little bit in interest every month for the entire life of the loan.
-To determine exactly how much you would save by paying your loans off early, use this pre-payment calculator.
+Making extra payments can save you a little bit in interest every month for the entire life of the loan.
+To get an idea of how much you would save by paying your loans off early, you can use this student loan calculator.

-If you keep true to your budget, make student loan payments responsibly, and still have income to set aside at the end of each month—then funnel those extra dollars into retirement savings.
+If you keep true to your budget, make student loan payments responsibly, and still have income to set aside at the end of each month—then you could funnel those extra dollars into retirement savings.

-For most young professionals, a Roth IRA—a retirement account that allows you to set aside after-tax income for tax-free withdrawal in retirement—is a great investment option once you are taking advantage of the full 401(k) employer match.
+For most young professionals, a Roth IRA—a retirement account that allows you to set aside after-tax income for tax-free withdrawal in retirement—can be a solid investment option once you are taking advantage of the full 401(k) employer match.
 Prepare for retirement with a online ira from SoFi Invest.

 While the name is stodgy, the impact on your bank account is anything but.
-Roth IRA investments are typically best for professionals in their 20s, 30s, and 40s due to how they are taxed.
+Roth IRA investments are typically preferred for professionals in their 20s, 30s, and 40s due to how they are taxed.
 All of the money going into your Roth IRA is taxed, so that when you take out your money in the future it will be tax-free.
 Younger people are generally in a lower tax bracket, so choosing a Roth IRA could make sense compared to a Traditional IRA where you would be taxed for taking your money out later (when you may be at a higher tax bracket).
-For more information on which IRA account is right for you, consult our IRA calculator.
+For more information on which IRA account could be right for you, you can check out our IRA calculator.

 For a more complex retirement savings system aimed at investors with retirement dates farther into the horizon, consider the following in terms of priority:

-– Invest in your employer 401(k) until reaching full employer match.
+– Investing in your employer 401(k) until reaching a full employer match.

-– Put money in a Roth IRA until reaching the annual maximum or income limit.
-The 2016 limit is $5,500 for individuals under age 50.
+– Putting money in a Roth IRA until reaching the annual maximum or income limit.
+The 2020 limit is $6,000 for individuals under age 50.

-– Deposit additional dollars into a regular investment account through your favorite brokerage or through SoFi Invest®, which also offers IRAs.
+– Depositing additional dollars into a regular investment account through your favorite brokerage or through SoFi Invest®, which also offers IRAs.